Trawden Forest Parish Council took ownership of a large part of the park in 1st November 2023.

 - The picnic area

-The transfer of the park included the building known as Ball Grove Hall or Ball Grove Recreation Centre.
+The transfer of the park, to the Parish Council, included the building known as Ball Grove Hall or Ball Grove Recreation Centre.

 Within part of the building is a café.
 The tenant has operated in the building since 2015 and runs a very successful business.
 The café is known as Lakeside café.
 Within the café are the current only usable toilets; hence toilet facilities are only available when the café is open.